floathub/device/electron/README.md

   particle compile electron electron.ino

-Can contrain to a target:
+Can constrain to a target:

   particle compile electron --target 0.7.0 electron